2dotstwice/d8-composer-skeleton/README.md

 * `web/modules/contrib`
 * `web/themes/contrib`

 Contrib modules and themes are not tracked by git.
-You should always update or re-install them using `composer install`.
+You should always update or re-install them using `composer update` or `composer install` (depending on the situation).

 # Custom modules and themes